Ludwig Müller

 Johan Heinrich Ludwig Müller (23 June 1883 – 31 July 1945) was a German theologian, a Lutheran pastor, and leading member of the pro-Nazi "German Christians" (Deutsche Christen) faith movement.
-In 1933 he was appointed by the Nazi government as Reichsbischof ("Bishop for the Reich") of the German Evangelical Church (Deutsche Evangelische Kirche).
+In 1933 he was appointed by the Nazi Party as Reichsbischof ("Bishop for the Reich") of the German Evangelical Church (Deutsche Evangelische Kirche).

 Life

 Müller was born in Gütersloh, in the Prussian province of Westphalia, where he attended the Pietist Evangelical Gymnasium.
 He went on to study Protestant theology at the universities of Halle and Bonn.
 Having finished his studies, he worked as a school inspector in his hometown, from 1905 also as a vicar and assistant preacher in Herford and Wanne.
 In 1908 he became parish priest in Rödinghausen.
 At the outbreak of World War I, he served as a Navy chaplain in Wilhelmshaven.

 After the war, Müller joined Der Stahlhelm paramilitary organization and continued his career as a military chaplain, from 1926 at the Königsberg garrison.
 He had been associated with Nazism since the 1920s, supporting a revisionist view of "Christ the Aryan" (or a "heroic Jesus") as well as a plan of purifying Christianity of what he deemed "Jewish corruption," including purging large parts of the Old Testament.

 Müller had little real political experience and, as his actions would demonstrate to Adolf Hitler, little if any political aptitude.
 In the 1920s and early 1930s, before Hitler's assumption of the German chancellorship on 30 January 1933, he was a little-known pastor and a regional leader of the German Christians in East Prussia.
 However, he was an "old fighter" with Hitler (Alter Kämpfer) since 1931, when he joined the Nazi Party, and had a burning desire to assume more power.
 In 1932, Müller introduced Hitler to Reichswehr General Werner von Blomberg when Müller was chaplain of the East Prussian Military District and Blomberg was the district's commander.